gdisdevops/k8s-node-label/readme.md

 K8S Node Label is a small tool to label Nodes based on their role in a kubernetes cluster.

-## Master Node
+## Control Plane Node

 Starting from 1.16 the --node-labels flag in kubelet is deprecated for security reasons.
 This tool runs inside the cluster and marks a node when it starts with the
-"node-role.kubernetes.io/master" label.
+"node-role.kubernetes.io/control-plane" label.

 Two more options are available: